 Got an Idea?

 Do you think you can germinate your idea in to a successful business if you have mentorship and support?
 Then here is an opportunity for you.
 INNOLABZ is conducting a business plan competition for budding entrepreneurs to showcase their idea.
 The first round of the B Plan Competition is happening on 28th April, 2018 at Let’s Connect – D-41, Sector-59, Noida, UP.
 If selected, you stand a chance to present your business idea in Techniche, IIT Guwahati and Win Rs 1,00,000 with Incubation & Mentorship.
-To know more and register for the competition, visit their Facebook page.
+To know more and register for the competition, visit their Facebook page (event over).